matn7/Google-Platform-Notes/gcp/GCPKubernetes.md

           - containerPort: 8080
 ```

-**Deployment has three different lifecycle states**
+**Deployment has three different lifecycle states.**

-- Progressing State
+- Progressing State.
-- Complete State
+- Complete State.
-- Failed State
+- Failed State.

-**There are three ways to create deployment**
+**There are three ways to create deployment.**

 **(1)**